Skgland/plwm/README.md

 ## Multi-monitor

 The multi-monitor concept in plwm is similar to dwm's: the set of workspaces is cloned for each monitor.
-So if you're using the default config with two monitors, then you'll have two times nine unique workspaces: '0/1', '0/2',..., '1/9'.
+So if you're using the default config with two monitors, then you'll have two times nine unique workspaces: `M1/1`, `M1/2`,..., `M2/9`.

 The `switch_monitor/1` and `move_focused_to_monitor/1` predicates can take many different values:

 * `prev`/`next` will go to the previous/next monitor (these will wrap) - only these have keymaps by default
 * `prev_nonempty`/`next_nonempty` will go to the previous/next _non-empty_ monitor (a monitor is considered empty if its currently displayed workspace is empty).
 If you use a lot of monitors, say six, it could be convenient to cycle through only the relevant, i.e., non-empty ones (these will wrap)
 * `left`/`right`/`up`/`down` will go to the specified direction relative to the active monitor calculated from x/y screen coordinates (these won't wrap)
-* An arbitrary screen number (indexed from 0).
-So if you use, let's say four monitors, you can also bind keys such as `switch_monitor(2)`, which will go to the 3rd one.
-If you have a consistent [xrandr(1)](https://man.archlinux.org/man/xrandr.1) setup, then you can refer to the screen numbers to write convinient key bindings for going to arbitrary monitors
+* An output name, shown by `xrandr(1)`, e.g. "eDP-1" or "HDMI-1".
+If you have a consistent [xrandr(1)](https://man.archlinux.org/man/xrandr.1) setup, then you can refer them to move to arbitrary monitors.
+* Index of managed monitor.

 You can also switch monitors by moving with the mouse between them.
 Likewise, windows can be dragged and dropped between monitors using the mouse.